ej2/python-quickbooks/README.rst

     customers = Customer.where("Active = True AND CompanyName LIKE 'S%'")

-List with custom Where Clause with paging:
+List with custom Where Clause and paging:

 ::